-This is the shift pattern for the 6-speed manual transmission.
+These are the shift patterns for the 6-speed manual transmissions.

-To operate the transmission:
+To operate the transmissions:

 Do not rest your hand on the shift lever while driving.
 The pressure could cause premature wear in the transmission.
 The repairs would not be covered by the vehicle warranty.